Bien21-00590/MeXE402_Midterm_ARNANTE_TOLENTINO/README.md

 The linear regression model fits good in this stock price prediction as it results in a highly accurate prediction, though it may seem queationable to to the analyist who may use this but it is undeniable that the prediction power of this model in this specific dataset is very good.

-Moreoover, the addition of the noise in the dataset makes the result better because it is not that high but the model became more suspicious as the predicted values does not change that  muchor in shorter term, the noise almost didn't affect the predicted output.
+Moreover, the addition of the noise in the dataset makes the result better because it is not that high but the model became more suspicious as the predicted values does not change that  much or in shorter term, the noise almost didn't affect the predicted output.
 While adding noise can be useful for testing model robustness or simulating real-world scenarios like this stock price prediction, it makes the dataset less reliable.
 If the goal is to build a model for practical use, it's generally best to work with clean, high-quality data.